-(The average annual salaries shown below are based on May 2018 data.2 And projected job openings are for the decade between 2014 and 2024.3)
+(The average annual salaries shown below are based on May 2018 data from the Occupational Employment Statistics program.
+And projected job openings are from the Bureau of Labor Statistics for the decade between 2014 and 2024.)

 Police work is commonly ranked among the top 10 most stressful jobs, and it is easy to understand why.
 The work of a police officer is often high-conflict, unpredictable, physically and mentally demanding, and life-threatening at times.
 Police officers have a high level of responsibility for public safety, and they are often exposed to the dark side of humanity, which can be mentally taxing.
 And the shift work that is required can lead to an inconsistent schedule.
 Police officers usually have to work all hours of the day or night, and that includes weekends and holidays.

 Even though it is one of the most stressful careers, it is also one of the most personally satisfying.
 Many police officers will tell you about the fulfillment that comes from knowing that you are helping and protecting people on a regular basis.
 A lot of officers will also tell you about the familial bond among the force.
 There is often a strong, family-like connection between coworkers.
 Additional benefits of being a police officer include:

 - Variety—Every day is different, and it is rare to become bored on the job.

 - Advancement opportunities—Many police officers have opportunities to move up through the ranks as they gain seniority and experience.